By Clyde Hughes | AC JosepH Media

 That idea is weaved through Ahava Hair Boutique, the hair salon led by Crystal Cobbs at 408 E. Church St. in Blackwood.
 Since October, Victor Cobbs has taken that idea of uplifting, building up, motivating and educating people to the next step with his smoothie food truck The Green Machine.

-Cobbs, who has always been part of a healthy lifestyle as a collegiate athlete and a local standout high school star, said he long had the itch to leave “corporate America” and felt something like The Green Machine fit his personality.
+Cobbs, who has always been part of a healthy lifestyle as a collegiate athlete and a local high school player, said he long had the itch to leave “corporate America” and felt something like The Green Machine fit his personality.

 “As I researched more and more, I knew I wanted to do a different type of smoothie business,” Cobbs said.
 “I got my first blender in January by February I was handing out our smoothies to everybody who came to our salon on Saturdays.
 I would just give them out for free to make sure people liked them and what they didn’t like about them.”